 2. How had God already glorified His name, and how would He glorify it again?

-3. What passages in the Old Testament might the Jews have been referring to in the Gospel of John Chapter 12, verse 34 where they state that the Christ will remain forever?
+3. What passages in the Old Testament might the Jews have been referring to in verse 34 where they state that the Christ will remain forever?

-1. What were the benefits of believing in Jesus and consequences of not believing in him as provided in the Gospel of John Chapter 12, verses 35 - 50?
+1. What were the benefits of believing in Jesus and consequences of not believing in him as provided in verses 35 - 50?

 2. In the context of the setting why might Jesus’ discussion of his death seem out of place to some?

-3. As we finish the Gospel of John Chapter 12, we are more than halfway through our study of the Book of John.
+3. As we finish this study of the Gospel of John, we are more than halfway through our study of the Book of John.
 Looking back on these 12 Chapters of the Gospel of John that we have studied, what is the most interesting spiritual truth that you have learned?